BSc (intercalated) Neuroscience

 The module aims to reinforce the science behind clinical practice in neuroscience, elucidate current avenues of experimentation and technological innovation and critically appraise research at the forefront of experimental neuropathology.

-Module convener: Dr. Greg Michael, Centre for Neuroscience and Trauma
+Module convener: Dr. Ping Yip, Centre for Neuroscience and Trauma

 This is a practical-based module wherein students conduct original research supervised by an academic member of staff for a period of approximately 10-12 weeks.
 Students will be able to explore the background of the research and develop a rationale and hypotheses to be tested in research.
 Students will present a written dissertation including critical analysis of literature, report of experimental design and results as well as their evaluation in a format analogous to that of a journal article.

 Work may be published in a scientific journal (usually with other research from the supervisor’s laboratory) and/or be presented at a scientific meeting either orally or in the form of a poster.